triradial/Freon4dsl/docs/CRC-Plan.md

 ### In-Progress
 - [ ] Determine whether optional from Freon is needed and where
 - [ ] Create complex and realistic examples of checklists
-- [ ] fix checklist hide/show for unscheduled event at study level

 ### Done
+- [x] Make tasks be clickable checkboxes in a Word document
+- [x] fix checklist hide/show for unscheduled event at study level
 - [x] Fix ReferenceComponent:
   - [x] To display like SelectableListItemComponent
   - [x] Fix Jump to reference button to work again